Terms of Service

 • ×Don’t attempt to access other users’ private data

-• ×Don’t use automated tools to scrape content at scale
+• ×Don’t use automated tools to extract content at scale

 • ×Don’t post spam, malware, or illegal content